Inshasheikh/calculator.py/README.md

 # Simple Calculator (HTML,CSS, Javascript)

-This is a beginner-friendly calculator program built using Python basics.
+This is a beginner-friendly calculator program built using (HTML, CSS, Javascript).

 ## Features
 - Addition